-- 22.1 Any child protection incidents at the school will be followed by a review of the safeguarding procedures within the School and a prompt report to the Governors.
-Where an incident involves a member of staff, the LADO will assist in this review to determine whether any improvements can be made to the School's procedures. - 22.2 In addition, the DSL will ensure that this policy is reviewed annually, and its procedures and implementation are updated and reviewed regularly, working with the Governors as necessary.
+- 22.1 Any child protection incidents at the school will be followed by a review of the safeguarding procedures within by the DSL and DDSLs directly involved with the incident within the School.
+Where an incident involves a member of staff and meets the threshold for LADO involvement, the LADO will be asked to assist in this review to determine whether any improvements can be made to the School's procedures. - 22.2 In addition, the DSL will ensure that this policy is reviewed annually, and its procedures and implementation are updated and reviewed regularly, working with the Governors as necessary.
 Any deficiencies or weaknesses in regard to child protection arrangements at any time will be remedied without delay and a report made to the Governing Body. - 22.3 The Governors will undertake an annual review of this policy and its procedures including good cooperation with local agencies and of the efficiency with which the relevant duties have been discharged.
 The annual review and any changes to the policy will be signed off by the GB at a full meeting, where the review will be discussed and discussion minuted.